Eschatologue/CM_wiki/docs/gameplay/combat/damage-healing.md

 ### Critical Hits

-Rolling a natural 20 on an attack roll results in a critical hit, dealing double damage.
+Rolling a natural 20 on an attack roll results in a Critical Hit, dealing double damage.

-**Example**: A ranger scoring a critical hit with a short sword (1d6 piercing damage) + 3 (Dexterity modifier).
+**Example**: A ranger scoring a Critical Hit with a short sword (1d6 piercing damage) + 3 (Dexterity modifier).
 The ranger rolled 3 on the :die-d6: d6, dealing a total of 6 damage and it is doubled to 12 Piercing damage as a result.

 ### Resistance, Vulnerability, and Immunity